-The SC index for state capture/political capitalism is pt. available from 1997 and every third year until 2021, for 172 countries.
-Thus, there are 9 x 172 = 1548 SC observations.
-It is given as a percentage score]0,100[.
+The SC-scores are given as a percentage]0,100[.
 The ends of the scale are theoretical.
-It is important to note that the SC-index is calibrated so that the cross-country average and its standard deviation is the same every year - it stays at 50 (1.87) all 25 years.
-Kaufmann (2024) presenting the index, do not dwell on this issue, but just writes on p 13 that "averages were then normalized and converted to range from 0 (low capture) to 100 (high)."
+As already noted, the SC-index is calibrated so that the cross-country average and its standard deviation is 50 (1.87) all nine years.
+Kaufmann (2024) presenting the index, do not dwell on this issue, but just writes on p 13 that 'averages were then normalized and converted to range from 0 (low capture) to 100 (high).'
+The index shows country differences, but international trends cannot be analyzed.